Peter K. Norquest

-Peter K. Norquest (born August 31, 1971 in Boise, Idaho) is an American linguist who specializes in Kra–Dai historical linguistics.
+Peter K. Norquest (born August 31, 1971) is an American linguist who specializes in Kra–Dai historical linguistics.

 Education

 Norquest attended the University of Arizona's Joint PhD program in Anthropology and Linguistics, where he studied under Jane H. Hill and Diana B. Archangeli.
 As part of his doctoral research, he participated in a Fulbright fellowship in Hainan, China from 2003 to 2004, where he collected field data on various Hlai languages such as Nadou.
 In 2007, he completed his doctoral dissertation on the reconstruction of Proto-Hlai.

 Career

 After obtaining his Ph.D. in 2007, Norquest was employed as a postdoctoral researcher under J. Stephen Lansing at the University of Arizona, where he worked on quantitative comparative-historical linguistic reconstruction methods and on the Austronesian languages of Nusa Tenggara.

 From 2015 to 2016, Norquest was the principal investigator of Reconstructing Language Change and Variation, a National Science Foundation project that aims to provide a revised reconstruction of Proto-Kam–Sui.

 Norquest is currently working on a reconstruction of Proto-Kra–Dai.
 Parts of his reconstructions have been published in Norquest (2020, 2021).